Everything you need to know about liaison offices and VAT exemption.

 Liaison office: how to obtain VAT exemption?

-The role of the liaison office for a company
+The role of a liaison office for a company

 Taxation